 Don’t risk paying letting agent fees only to be refused a tenancy because you did not tell them.

 Tenancy agreements must not contain any terms the law says are unfair, such as:

 - the landlord can use a 'break clause' to end the tenancy early, but you can't

 - you're not allowed to have guests overnight

-- that your landlord can come into your home whenever they want, without giving notice
+- that your landlord can come in whenever they want, without giving notice

-You must be given enough time to read and understand your tenancy agreement so that you can ask any questions.
+You should be given enough time to read and understand your tenancy agreement before you sign.